pretix/pretix-docs/docs/trust/privacy/cookies.md

 </table>

-Additional cookies may occur due to the usage of plugins, e.g. by embedding payment providers or tracking scripts. pretix includes native functionality to provide a unified cookie consent management to plugins, see also our [developer documentation](https://docs.pretix.eu/dev/development/api/cookieconsent.html).
+Additional cookies may occur due to the usage of plugins, e.g. by embedding payment providers or tracking scripts. pretix includes native functionality to provide a unified cookie consent management to plugins.
+For more information, refer to the developer documentation page on [Handling cookie consent](https://docs.pretix.eu/dev/development/api/cookieconsent.html).

 ## pretix Widget